 If not, the PMC takes over and provides the rest of the infrastructure needs.
 In particular, the PMC chair has the ability to - and the responsibility of - providing write access to the project's source repository.

 Access to SVN directories is controlled by the asf-authorization-template file.
 The [groups] section of the file defines SVN group names and their members.
 The groups are defined as LDAP references; see below for how to update them.

 To grant or deny access to directories in SVN, the PMC chair needs to update the appropriate [group] entry.
 The PMC chair has access to make changes to the project groups held in LDAP.

-Use the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.
+PMC Chairs (only) may use the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.

 Podling Git authorization is managed using the incubator unix group.

 Podling SVN authorization is managed using LDAP groups - please use Whimsy Roster tool to update.